Source of Income Discrimination FAQ

 Who does this apply to?

-The prohibition on discrimination applies to all landlords and property managers with residential rental units in Boise, except for those landlords that own and self-manage two or fewer units.
+The prohibition on discrimination applies to residential rental units in Boise, except for those owned and self-managed by landlords with two or fewer units.
 There is also an exception for employers who provide or support housing for its employees.

 What are some examples of practices that are prohibited?